Goldbelt Heritage Foundation: Knowledge of Our Home, a Home For Our Knowledge

 This vision inspires our mission to advance culturally-responsive education practices grounded in Tlingit values and traditions.
 As our Elders tell us,“Tsu heidi shugaxtootaan ya yaakoosge daakeit haa jeex’ a nak has kawdik’eet’,” (We will open again this container of wisdom left in our care.)

 To advance the mission of GHF, our framework is centered on the following strategic directions:

-- Language revitalization initiatives which include the creation of a database of over 550 Tlingit verb forms and teaching of Tlingit language for learners of all ages and working towards advanced fluency that assures language preservation for future generations.
+- Language revitalization initiatives, which include the creation of a database with over 550 Tlingit verb-forms and teaching the Tlingit language for learners of all ages along with working towards advanced fluency that assures language preservation for future generations.

 - To preserve and serve as an archive of historical information.

 - To build community by serving as an interactive tool.